-Flight delay compensation has become a hot consumer topic in the last year.
+Flight delay compensation has become a hot consumer topic in the last couple of years.

 European legislation has been in place for many years which allows customers to claim compensation for delays caused by the fault of the airline but it was only in October 2014 that the English courts gave certainty over the rules.

 The amount of compensation depends upon how long the delay was and what distance was travelled, so compensation ranges from £200 to £470.